wtertinek/Linq2Acad/README.md

-### Linq2Acad
 **Linq2Acad** is a library that aims to simplify AutoCAD .NET addin code.
-The use of transactions is abstracted away through extension methods and ```IEnumerable<T>``` implementations which enumerate the datatabase objects.
-This provides the possibility to execute LINQ queries on database-resident objects.
-The AutoCAD .NET API already offers a way to use LINQ queries through the ```dynamic``` keyword, which has the drawback of losing all type information (no IntelliSense) and having some performance implications.
-Using Linq2Acad the type information is preserved and there are no performance implications.

-In general, the library should be a more intuitive API for working with the drawing database, making the learning curve for beginners less steep.
+It should be a more intuitive API for working with the drawing database, making the learning curve for beginners less steep.

 **Supported AutoCAD versions**: 2015 and later

-## !!!
+### !!!
 Linq2Acad is on NuGet !!!
 A public Beta of Linq2Acad is now available on **NuGet**!
 There is a dedicated package per AutoCAD version, the packages are named [**Linq2Acad-20xx**](https://www.nuget.org/packages?q=linq2acad).
 Since we are in beta phase, the packages are declared as prerelease, so check *Include prereleases* in the NuGet browser in Visual Studio in order to find them.
-The planned release date is March 1st 2022.
+The planned release date is ~~March 1st 2022~~ right after the release of AutoCAD 2023.

 **Please contribute to this project by opening an [issue](https://github.com/wtertinek/Linq2Acad/issues) for problems you encounter or for feature requests**.

+### API Documentation
+The API documentation can be found [here](https://github.com/wtertinek/Linq2Acad/tree/master/docs/api/Index.md).

 ### Sample Code
 Code from [SampleCode.cs](https://github.com/wtertinek/Linq2Acad/blob/master/Sources/Linq2Acad.SampleCode.CS/SampleCode.cs).
 See [SampleCode.vb](https://github.com/wtertinek/Linq2Acad/blob/master/Sources/Linq2Acad.SampleCode.VB/SampleCode.vb) for VB samples.

-Removing all entities from the model space:
+This sample removes all entities from the model space:

 ```c#
 using (var db = AcadDatabase.Active())